kongkrog/isat-profile-customizer/README.md

 ### Usage
 Please use the above link to avoid downloading this repo.
-Else
-Download this repo and run the html file for usage.
+Else download this repo and run the html file for usage.

 ### Notes
 If you want to improve/modify this project, feel free to clone/fork it.
 My code is sloppy and I already lost my will to fix it.